 The following list illustrates typical topics that may need to be reviewed:

-general design for removal and reinstallation of the SGs and related components
+1. The general design for removal and reinstallation of the SGs and related components.

-needed, the design and analysis for the creation of a temporary containment opening for SG replacement and its restoration - design reviews should be coordinated with the Mechanical and Civil Engineering Branch, NRR, via the Project Manager, to confirm the restored design margin - see Appendix B of this procedure for additional information
+2. If needed, the design and analysis for the creation of a temporary containment opening for SG replacement and its restoration - design reviews should be coordinated with the Mechanical and Civil Engineering Branch, NRR, via the Project Manager, to confirm the restored design margin - see Appendix B of this procedure for additional information.

-impact of changes in mass and center of gravity of the new steam generator on the seismic analysis for the containment structure, pipe stress analysis, and other safety systems and components
+3. The impact of changes in mass and center of gravity of the new steam generator on the seismic analysis for the containment structure, pipe stress analysis, and other safety systems and components.

-effect of the steam generator and related design changes on transient and accident analyses including tube ruptures
+4. The effect of the steam generator and related design changes on transient and accident analyses including tube ruptures.
+For example, for steam generator design changes where the secondary side volume for water/steam is reduced, of the power generation rate is increased, the secondary side flow rate may increase, creating the need to evaluate new flow rate vibration drivers and limitations, to prevent excess tube vibrations.
+Note that when the need for specialized knowledge or experience is identified, such as for an evaluation of flow vibration, the resident and/or regional inspection staff should coordinate the review through the NRR Project Manager for SG design technical expertise for this aspect of the inspection.

-cumulative and synergistic effects, if any, of the steam generator, related design changes, and other modifications completed during the outage on transient and accident analyses
+5. The cumulative and synergistic effects, if any, of the steam generator, related design changes, and other modifications completed during the outage on transient and accident analyses.
+For example, the cumulative and synergistic effects of design changes, if any, on the susceptibility of the steam generator tubes to flow-induced vibration, and whether the changes could result in operation outside the envelope of successful previous operating experience.
+See NUREG-0800 “Standard Review Plan,” Section 5.4.2.1, “Steam Generator Materials and Design” for further information.

-to and reconciliation of Code requirements
+6. Adherence to Construction/Fabrication and reconciliation of Construction Code requirements.

+Using guidance from Appendix D of IP71007, confirm that fabrication records demonstrate Code Compliance related to: SG vessel & tube material & welds—CMTRs, heat treatment, forging toughness, fabrication NDE, and resolution of repairs and vendor non-conformances.

+Verify that the Design Specification is reconciled or updated and a Design Report is prepared for the reconciliation of the RSG.
+Both Design Specification and Report should be certified by professional engineers competent in ASME Code requirements.